Jack Grealish: Manchester City

+2021–2022: Transfer and emergence

-On 5 August 2021, Manchester City announced that they had signed Grealish on a six-year contract that would run until 2027.
-It was reported by numerous outlets that the transfer fee paid to Aston Villa was for the amount of £100 million, which constituted the most expensive transfer of an English player ever, as well as the highest fee ever paid by a British club.
-Grealish was given the number 10 shirt by the team which had previously been worn by club legend Sergio Agüero, who departed from City the month prior after ten seasons with the team.
-Ten days later, Grealish made his debut for City on a 1–0 defeat against Tottenham Hotspur on the first matchday of the 2021–22 Premier League.
-On 21 August, Grealish scored his first goal for the club in a 5–0 win over Norwich City.
-He scored on his Champions League debut on 15 September, putting City 4–2 up in an eventual 6–3 home victory over RB Leipzig in the opening group stage match.
+On 5 August 2021, Manchester City announced that they had signed Grealish on a six-year contract that would run until June 2027.
+It was reported by numerous outlets that the transfer fee paid to Aston Villa was for the amount of £100 million, which at the time constituted the most expensive transfer of an English player ever, as well as the highest fee ever paid by a British club.
+Grealish was given the number 10 shirt by the team which had previously been worn by striker Sergio Agüero, who departed from City the month prior after ten seasons with the team.
+Grealish made his debut for City in a 1–0 defeat against Tottenham Hotspur on the first matchday of the 2021–22 Premier League.
+On 21 August, he scored his first goal for the club in a 5–0 win over Norwich City.
+Grealish would score on his UEFA Champions League debut on 15 September, putting City 4–2 up in an eventual 6–3 group stage victory against RB Leipzig.
 He also assisted Nathan Aké's goal for City's opener.
+In December 2021, Grealish and teammate Phil Foden were dropped for a game against Newcastle after a nightclub visit.